James Barry (surgeon)

 James Barry (born Margaret Anne Bulkley, or Bulkeley; c.
 1789 – 25 July 1865) was a military surgeon in the British Army.
 Originally from the city of Cork in Ireland, Barry obtained a medical degree from the University of Edinburgh Medical School, then served first in Cape Town, South Africa, and subsequently in many parts of the British Empire.
 Before retirement, Barry had risen to the rank of Inspector General (equivalent to Brigadier) in charge of military hospitals, the second-highest medical office in the British Army.
-He (Note: This article uses pronouns to refer to Barry because they are the pronouns he used at the time of his death.) improved conditions not only for wounded soldiers, but also those of the native inhabitants.
+He (Note: This article uses pronouns to refer to Barry because they are the pronouns he used at the time of his death.) improved conditions not only for wounded soldiers, but also for the native inhabitants.
 Barry performed the first recorded caesarean section by a European in Africa in which both the mother and child survived the surgery.

 Barry, who lived his entire adult life as a man, was named Margaret Anne at birth and was known as female in childhood.
 Barry lived as a man in both public and private life, at least in part, in order to be accepted as a university student, and to pursue a career as a surgeon.
 His anatomy became known to the public and to military colleagues only after his death.

 Early life

-Beyond some correspondence, there are few historical sources concerning Barry's life outside the military, causing biographers and fiction writers to project substantial myth and speculation onto the limited evidence following his death.